What Is the SCIP Database?

 Who Needs to Provide Information?

-Companies doing business in the EU — whether producers, assemblers, importers, distributors or any other business type placing articles containing SVHCs above threshold on the European market — must submit notifications to the ECHA.
+Companies doing business in the EU — whether producers, assemblers, importers, distributors or any other business type placing articles containing SVHCs above threshold on the European market — must submit notifications to the ECHA via the database.
 However, retailers or other actors in the supply chain that supply these articles directly to the consumer are not obligated to submit information.
 Any duty holders may provide further information on a voluntary basis.

 While manufacturers or sellers outside of the EU are not directly responsible for reporting, it is important to collect and manage this information to support importers or other actors who must report on composition to continue selling.

-Groups that are required to submit data to SCIP must do so by January 5, 2021.
+Groups that are required to submit data to the SCIP database must be prepared to do so beginning January 5, 2021.